Deering Davis

-William Deering Davis (March 9, 1897 – 1965) was an American designer and author who was one of the first American aviators to serve in Italy in World War I. He is also known for his marriages to movie star Louise Brooks and racehorse owner Etti Plesch.
+William Deering Davis (March 9, 1897 – July 29, 1965) was an American designer and author who was one of the first American aviators to serve in Italy in World War I. In addition to his romantic pursuit of Chicago socialite Ginevra King, he married film star Louise Brooks and racehorse owner Etti Plesch.

 Biography

 William Deering Davis (known by his middle name) was born in Chicago, Illinois, the son of physician Nathan Smith Davis, Jr. and Jessie B. Hopkins, who was the daughter of lawyer James C. Hopkins.
 During his idle youth in Lake Forest, Illinois, Davis competed with future writer F. Scott Fitzgerald for the affections of Chicago socialite Ginevra King who inspired the character of Daisy Buchanan in The Great Gatsby.

 Davis graduated from the University of Chicago.
 Enlisting in the Aviation Section of the U.S. Signal Corps in 1917, he was sent to Italy, where he flew scouting missions.
 He was sent home after an accident put him in hospital in Rome for many weeks, ending his service as a war pilot.